How Can ODJFS Help Me With Child

 program to review:

-Licensing Inspection reports; licensed child care providers must post their license in a conspicuous place where parents can see it.
-They must also post copies of inspection reports for parent's review.
+Licensing Inspection reports; licensed child care providers must post their license in a conspicuous place where caretakers can see it.
+They must also post copies of inspection reports for caretaker's review.

 Early Learning and Development Curriculum

 Centers - In Ohio, the Department of Education licenses early care and